genoevo7/propagation-of-processed-pseudogene-annotation-T2T/README.md

 biopython>=1.79
 openpyxl>=3.0

-Install with:
+Install dependencies with:

 pip install -r requirements.txt

 ---

-## Notes on Reproducibility
+## Reproducibility and Interpretation Notes

-All Python scripts are deterministic given the same inputs.
-External tools (MEGA12 and Datamonkey/HyPhy) are explicitly documented but not bundled.
-No hidden preprocessing steps are performed.
-All coordinates, thresholds, and assumptions are visible in the code.
+- All analyses are based on UCSC chain/net projections.
+- No claim is made that projected blocks represent true insertion events.
+- Selection inference is performed externally; this repository is limited to visualization and structural interpretation.
+- All coordinates, parameters, and assumptions are explicitly defined in the scripts.

+This design ensures transparency and avoids over-interpretation of projection-based signals.

 ---

 ## License

-This code is provided for academic and research use.
-Please cite appropriately if reused in published work.
+This repository is provided for academic and research use.
+If you use this code or figures in published work, please cite the corresponding Mobile DNA (2026) article.